ilydglb/OOP-Fall-Project/README.md

 - society_duty: HashMap
 (used in Society class, assigning duties to members)
 + FailOfAttendance()
-(in Lecturer class when grading a student, lecturer has to control whether a student fails because lac of attendance)
+(in Lecturer class when grading a student, lecturer has to control whether a student fails because lack of attendance)
 + toString()
 (used in GradStudent and UndergradStudent classes)